 Quick-fire questions with Nikita!

-- What is your favourite thing to do before bed?
+- What is one of your favourite sleep habits?

-Play with my dog.
+Play with my dog before bed.
 A perfect stress buster!

 - Last movie you watched that put you to sleep instantly.